Skip to Content

 Program Outcomes

-• Demonstrate knowledge of federal and international regulations governing aircraft maintenance and documentation requirements as they relate to each area of expertise, weight and balance requirements, and ground operations and servicing of the aircraft
+• Demonstrate an understanding of federal and international regulations governing aircraft maintenance and documentation requirements as they relate to each area of expertise, weight and balance requirements, and ground operations and servicing of the aircraft

-• Demonstrate knowledge of the required operation, inspection, troubleshooting, repair, and updating of instruments, communications, navigation, and automatic dependent broadcast systems and in-flight passenger systems
+• Operation, inspection, troubleshooting, repair, and updating of instruments, communications, navigation, and automatic dependent broadcast systems and in-flight passenger systems.

-• Demonstrate the ability to operate, inspect, repair and service critical safety and utility systems of the aircraft such as fuel and atmospheric systems.
+• Operate, inspect, repair and service critical safety and utility systems of the aircraft such as fuel and atmospheric systems.

 Career Opportunities